 This section reports the regression results from our firm-level data and discusses their implications.
 Before reporting regression results, an overview of summary statistics, shown in Table 3, will be useful.
 The figures in the table show that firms are outsourcing larger values of tasks to foreign firms than to other domestic firms when we focus on outsourcing firms.
 Combined with previously reported low share of foreign outsourcing firms in terms of the number of firms, these figures indicate that large-sized manufacturers are outsourcing relatively large value of activities across national borders once they decide to begin outsourcing.
-This
+This observation appears consistent with high fixed costs for foreign contracting.
+Other figures in the same table bring us rich information, such as very low share of firms directly investing abroad, for example.
+Remarkably large cross-firm standard deviations suggest that we can exploit rich inter-firm heterogeneity in our regressions.

-The human capital $H$ is in logarithm.
-The principal findings of this paper remain basically robust even if all the explanatory variables in the second-stage regression are not excluded from the first-stage selection equation.
+Our principal findings remain basically robust even if all the explanatory variables in the second-stage regression are not excluded from the first-stage selection equation.

-Most of the main findings are robust even if the firm size in terms of sales is used instead of human skills.
+Most of the main findings are robust even if the firm size is used instead of human skills.